-All transactions between resident and non-resident entities in Mozambique, which result or may result in payments or receipts from abroad, are subject to the exchange control legislation which may or not require prior authorisation of the Bank of Mozambique depending on the nature of the relevant transaction.

-7.6 Are there any restrictions, controls, fees and/or taxes on the remittance and repatriation of investment returns or loan payments to parties in other jurisdictions?
+All transactions between resident and non-resident entities in Mozambique, which may or may not result in payments or receipts from abroad, are subject to the exchange control legislation which may or not require prior authorisation of the Bank of Mozambique depending on the nature of the relevant transaction.
+7.6 Are there any restrictions, controls, fees and/ or taxes on the remittance and repatriation of investment returns or loan payments to parties in other jurisdictions?